- What is Halotherapy or Salt Therapy?

 The Himalayan salt covers the walls and the floor.
 The adult suites are equipped with comfortable recliners to relax in.
 The Himalayan salt brick wall is lit up with relaxing music playing.
 Well, you have to the right to choose it, read a book, meditate, or simply rest.
-In order to provide best halotherapy experience, the temperature and humidity in the rooms are controlled.
+In order to provide the best halotherapy experience, the temperature and humidity in the rooms are controlled.

 The children’s suite is provided with toys, books, and puzzles so that they may not get bored while receiving salt therapy treatment.
-You will notice a faint trace of salt on your lips after the 45 minute session.
+You will notice a faint trace of salt on your lips after the 45-minute session.

 - There is great concern that if this Salt Therapy safe for children?